Fazlollah Zahedi: Personal life

 Zahedi married Khadijeh Pirnia ol-Moluk, daughter of Hossein Pirnia (titled Mo'tamen al Molk), and maternal granddaughter to Mozaffar ad-Din Shah Qajar.
 They had a son, Ardeshir, and a daughter, Homa.

-Ardeshir was a politician and diplomat and married Princess Shahnaz Pahlavi, the daughter of Mohammad Reza Pahlavi from his first marriage to Princess Fawzia of Egypt, daughter of King Fuad I.

-His daughter Homa Zahedi was a member of Parliament, representing the constituency of the Hamadan province.
+Ardeshir was a politician and diplomat who married Princess Shahnaz Pahlavi, the daughter of Mohammad Reza Pahlavi from his first marriage to Princess Fawzia of Egypt, daughter of King Fuad I. His daughter Homa Zahedi was a member of Parliament, representing the constituency of the Hamadan province.
 She was married to journalist and politician Dariush Homayoon.

 According to The New York Times report a day after the 1953 coup, "General Zahedi married twice, but it is not known here whether his second wife is living.
 By his second wife he had two sons, one of whom lives in Sydney, Australia, while the second son, an air force officer, was killed in a crash".

+In 1948, Zahedi founded a hospital in the town of Damagh named after his mother, Zahra Zahedi, who wished for the construction of this hospital in her will.
+Zahedi himself allocated money to the hospital.
+According to a letter written to Ardeshir, the hospital enjoyed an outstanding reputation.